-- Patients undergoing IV therapy (e.g. antibiotics) for one or more weeks, in order to preserve the integrity of the veins and increase patient comfort by removing the need for resites - Patient preference - Where patients present with poor peripheral venous access in the lower arm and when the use of a CVC is contraindicated, the midline catheter provides venous access along with easy, less hazardous insertion.
+- Patients undergoing peripheral IV therapy (e.g. antibiotics) for five days or more, in order to preserve the integrity of the veins and increase patient comfort by removing the need for resites - Patient preference - Where patients present with poor peripheral venous access in the lower arm and when the use of a CVC is contraindicated, the Lifecath Midline catheter provides venous access along with easy, less hazardous insertion.